 The bill, S.B.
 No. 2320, aims to increase the criminal penalties for certain driving while intoxicated (DWI) offenses in Texas.
-It amends the Penal Code to classify a DWI offense as a Class A misdemeanor, with a minimum confinement of 72 hours, unless specific conditions apply.
-If a person is found to have an open container of alcohol in their vehicle at the time of the offense, the penalty increases to a Class A misdemeanor with a minimum confinement of six days.
-Additionally, if a blood, breath, or urine analysis shows an alcohol concentration of 0.15 or more, the offense is elevated to a state jail felony.
+It amends the Penal Code by changing the classification of offenses under Section 49.04.
+Specifically, it reclassifies a standard DWI offense from a Class B misdemeanor to a Class A misdemeanor, with a minimum confinement period of 72 hours.
+Additionally, if a person is found to have an open container of alcohol in their vehicle at the time of the offense, the penalty is elevated to a Class A misdemeanor with a minimum confinement of six days.
+Furthermore, if a blood, breath, or urine analysis shows an alcohol concentration of 0.15 or more, the offense is classified as a state jail felony instead of a Class A misdemeanor.

-The bill also modifies the penalties for repeat offenders.
-It specifies that if a person has previously been convicted of a DWI-related offense, a subsequent DWI offense under Section 49.04 will be classified as a state jail felony, while offenses under Sections 49.05, 49.06, or 49.065 will remain Class A misdemeanors with a minimum confinement of 30 days.
-The changes will only apply to offenses committed on or after the effective date of the Act, which is set for September 1, 2025.
+The bill also modifies Section 49.09, which addresses repeat DWI offenders.
+It specifies that if a person has a prior conviction for DWI or related offenses, a subsequent DWI offense under Section 49.04 will be classified as a state jail felony, while offenses under Sections 49.05, 49.06, or 49.065 will remain Class A misdemeanors with a minimum confinement of 30 days.
+The changes in law will only apply to offenses committed on or after the effective date of the Act, which is set for September 1, 2025.
+Offenses committed before this date will be governed by the previous law.

 Senate Committee Report: Penal Code 49.04, Penal Code 49.09 (Penal Code 49)